BillysKes/movie-reviews-sentiment-analysis/README.md

-# sentiment analysis

 <h1>Description</h1>

-This NLP project utilizes the Natural Language Toolkit (NLTK) library to perform sentiment analysis on movie reviews using the BagOfWords(BOW) model.
-It aims to classify movie reviews as either positive or negative based on the text content.
-Multinomial Naive Bayes and Support Vector Machine are the machine learning algorithms used on this dataset.
-Sentiment analysis is a valuable application of NLP that can help in understanding public opinion and user sentiments.
+The aim of this sentiment analysis project is to classify movie reviews as either positive or negative based on the text content.
+We utilize the Natural Language Toolkit (NLTK) library to help us perform the analysis, which provides us with the dataset and also with preprocessing tools for data cleaning and transformation.
+After the transformation of the data with the BagOfWords(BOW) model, we train them with the Multinomial Naive Bayes  and Support Vector Machine.